-- Super Smash Bros Brawl does this with Rayquaza, the second boss of its Subspace Emmisary mode.
+- Super Smash Bros.
+Brawl does this with Rayquaza, the second boss of its Subspace Emissary mode.
 When Rayquaza uses Dig, the ground gets cracked and pushed upward to show where it will attack from.

-- Castlevania Curse Of Darkness has a class of undead that burrow in this manner before leaping out of the ground to strike at you.
+- Castlevania: Lament of Innocence and Castlevania: Curse of Darkness has a class of undead that burrow in this manner before leaping out of the ground to strike at you.

 - The Dune computer games, including Dune II.
 The first Dune game ups the ante by including static discharge from the sand, meaning the worms are followed by bolts of lightning.

 - Actually true to the movie, and I believe the book.
 The explanation being that the worms build up large amounts of static electricity moving through the sand, and when they start to surface, the electricity discharges into the sky.